 our work in the community

-The opportunities we reap today are built on the work done previously and rely on the continued health of the environment we live in to continue
+The opportunities we reap today are built on the work done previously and rely on the continued health of the community and environment we live in.

 Over the years the business and I have received generous support, advice and assistance from a good number of people – often freely.
 Some I have known at a personal level, business level and in some cases not at all.
 Out of respect for all of them and as a small token of gratuity Creating Homes currently actively gives back to the community on a couple of fronts.